mosesIRL/Windows7-OEM-Activator-old/README.md

 You can also use it to install a retail or volume license key programmtically, using it in a script if desired.

 One common use case could be by incorporating it into `setupcomplete.cmd` on a sysprep'd Windows 7 image.
+Open the included `setupcomplete.cmd` to see options for unattended and auto modes (more on that below).

 ## Main Features